xing/beetle/_posts/2010-03-30-introducing-beetle.md

 components necessary to get it up and running.
 However, we use only a small subset of Redis' functionality, so we're by no means bound to it.

+Now, after several weeks of design and implementation work, we have ported all our old message processing code to the new infrastructure.
+So far everything went really smooth and we haven't had a single problem (which is what we expected :-).
+Which means we have finally reached a state where we can publish our work as a ruby gem.

+So ... if you're looking for a messaging system with high availability and reliability, we think you should give Beetle a try.

+Have fun!

 [rabbitmq]: http://www.rabbitmq.com/
 [redis]: http://code.google.com/p/redis/